leebenson/reactql/README.md

 There's currently no test library, so feel free to add your own.

 Data fetching libs are also an exercise left to the user.
-Just install whatever you need via npm and add to `src/entry/vendor.js`
+Use REST, [Apollo GraphQL](http://www.apollodata.com/) or whatever else you want to talk to your server or API.

 ## Where do I start coding?